Transfer Shares in a Limited Company

 Limited company shares can be transferred or sold just like any other form of property.
-We offer a professional service for our clients, who wish to transfer shares from one shareholder to another, including all compliance paperwork.
-We provide this service only to our customers who have formed their companies using our websites.
+We offer a professional service for those who wish to transfer shares from one shareholder to another, including all compliance paperwork.

 Please note: Details of share transfers will not be updated on the Companies House register until after the filing of the next confirmation statement (previously known as the annual return).
 Clients wishing to record share changes now should file an early confirmation statement.
 If share changes are required to open a business bank account, we always recommend filing a confirmation statement.

-We can prepare a confirmation statement as part of this order – at an additional cost of £24.99 +VAT.
+We can prepare a confirmation statement as part of this order – at an additional cost of £24.99.

 We will prepare the necessary documentation: